River’s Edge Water Quality Improvement Project

 I just need clarification on what happens to the above grant money if the vote is ‘no’ to proceed with the wells as proposed?
 Murray alluded to the fact that the money would go back to where you wrestled it from and you would have to negotiate it back again for a different well scenario or that it could possibly be lost to us.
 Is there a possibility that somehow it could be used up first and then go to petition for the rest if productive wells aren’t found?

-George Garrett asked 4 months ago
+George Garrett asked about 1 year ago

 If the petition results in a “no” vote by property owners, the project in its current form would not take place and grant money earmarked for River’s Edge would no longer be accessible for this project.
 Grant money is currently available from the Electoral Area G Community Works Fund ($670,000) and Growing Communities Fund ($280,000).
 Grant money in place for the River’s Edge Water Quality Improvement Project can only be used for the identified project, which depends on petition approval from property owners in the area to move forward.
 It is not possible to access any grant funds before project approval is gained via petition.